Circulation Policy

 Applying for a library card

-Children 5th grade and below must have a parental or legal guardian signature to obtain a full access borrower’s card.
-Limited access borrower’s cards may be issued to children 5th grade and below without a parental or legal guardian signature.
+Children aged 10 and below must have a parental or legal guardian signature to obtain a full access borrower’s card.
+Limited access borrower’s cards may be issued to children aged 10 and below without a parental or legal guardian signature.

 Educator cards with extended checkout period privileges are available to teachers, home school educators, and daycare and preschool providers in Black Hawk County.
 Inquire at the Youth Services desk for more information.